 Advanced symptoms

-- Changes in skin color, such as paleness or bluish tint
+- Skin color changes, such as paleness or bluish tint

 - Non-healing sores